sholiday/Unofficial-Waterloo-USA-Intern-Guide/index.markdown

 <section id="Living-CellService-Smartphones" />
 #### Smartphones
-Getting data for your smartphone is a lot easier with a BlackBerry.
-If you have an unlocked phone, it's really easy.
-You can get a plan with a SIM card, pop it in, and walk out of the store Facebooking up a storm.

-Amir unlocked his BlackBerry 9900 phone [for a couple dollars](http://freemyblackberry.com/index.php) then bought the $50/mo T-Mobile pre-paid plan. $10 for the new SIM, and it has Unlimited Text/Unlimited Talk/500MB Data.
-The data is actually unlimited, but the first 500MB is 4G while anything after is throttled at 2G but with no extra cost.
-Incoming calls and texts from Canada are free, but outgoing is not (ask people to text you, then call them using Google Talk).
-All in all he paid for everything under $220 (including tax) for the 4 months, up-front.
+In the past some groups were able to get a reduced rate by getting a family and friends plan.

-T-Mobile has monthly 4G plans that range from $30/mo - $70/mo.
-Note: the plans offer data at 'up to' 4G speeds.
+T-Mobile has monthly 4G plans that range from $30/mo - $70/mo, offering data
+at 'up to' 4G speeds.
 Xenia found her data a little slow, and especially unreliable in moving vehicles, but overall it was good enough for email/FB/Twitter.
 T-Mobile will remind you monthly through text messages to renew your plan.
 If you choose not to renew, your plan is automatically